Cynodon dactylon

-Cynodon dactylon, commonly known as Bermuda grass or as couch grass in Australia and New Zealand, is a grass found worldwide.
+Cynodon dactylon, commonly known as Bermuda grass or as couch grass in Australia and New Zealand, is a warm season grass found worldwide in warm and tropical climates.
 It is native to Europe, Africa, Australia, and much of Asia and has been introduced to the Americas.

-Contrary to its common name, Cynodon dactylon is not native to Bermuda but is an abundant invasive species there.
-In Bermuda, it has been known as crabgrass (also a name for Digitaria sanguinalis).
-Other names include dhoob, dūrvā grass, ethana grass, dubo, dog grass, dog's tooth grass, Bahama grass, devil's grass, couch grass, Indian doab, arugampul, grama, wiregrass, and scutch grass.
+Despite its common name, C. dactylon is not native to Bermuda but is an abundant invasive species there.
+In Bermuda, it has been known as crabgrass, also a name for Digitaria sanguinalis.

-Hybrid species of the grass are taxonomically known as Cynodon dactylon × transvaalensis.
-These interspecific hybrids are the result of cross-pollination between different cultivars.
-Hybrid cultivars of the grass are commonly developed by selecting individual plants with desirable traits from seeded or vegetatively propagated stands.
-These cultivars are typically triploids, meaning they contain three sets of chromosomes.
+Interspecific hybrids occur naturally through cross-pollination, but cultivars are also developed by selecting individual plants with desirable traits from seeded or vegetatively propagated stands.
+These cultivars are typically triploids with three sets of chromosomes.